 3.2.1 General Rearing

 Ostrinia nubilalis eggs were provided as a courtesy from Dr. Erik Dopman's laboratory at Tufts University.
-The two genetically distinct European corn borer strains used during my experiment were collected as a mixture of larvae, pupae, and adults from New York tate prior to 2015 and kept as separate colonies.
-Strain identity was determined genotypically using the pgFAR autosomal genehis gene codes for an important enzyme involved in determining the female sex-pheromone blend, and is partly responsible for maintaining strain differences.
-The pgFAR-Z is carried by the Univoltine-Z (UZ) strain and the pgFAR-E allele is carried by Bivoltine-E (BE) larvae and each allele produces a distinct pheromone blend.
+The two genetically distinct European corn borer strains used during my experiment were collected as a mixture of larvae, pupae, and adults from New York State prior to 2015 and kept as separate colonies.
+Strain identity was determined genotypically using the pgFAR autosomal gene.
+This gene codes for an important enzyme involved in determining the female sex-pheromone blend, and is partly responsible for maintaining strain differences.
+The pgFAR-Z allele is carried by the Univoltine-Z (UZ) strain and the pgFAR-E allele is carried by Bivoltine-E (BE) strain larvae, and each allele produces a distinct pheromone blend.
 For the duration of the experiment, colonies of each genotype were reared at 26C under a 16L:8D photoperiod to promote continuous development.

 Individuals intended for experimentation were collected as eggs from each colony and organized into "biological cohorts".
 A biological cohort was defined as clutches of eggs oviposited on a single day by females of the same strain.
 Initially, eggs from each biological cohort were held under a 16L:8D photoperiod, 23C and 65% rH until they hatched.
-Upon hatching each biological cohort was divided and reared in either the diapause treatment (12L:12D photoperiod, 23C, and 65% rH) or the non-diapause treatment (16L:8D photoperiod, 23C, and 65% rH).
-Larvae from each biological cohort were reared and provided artificial ECB diet ad libitum Frontier Agricultural SciencesProduct F9478B).
-As larvae from each biological cohort within each treatment reached the end of the fourth instar, they were separated and reared individually in 32-well bioassay trays Frontier Agricultural Sciences Product RT32W).
-Each well of the bioassay tray was provisioned with diet and returned to treatment conditions until sampling.
+Upon hatching each biological cohort was divided and reared in either the diapause-inducing treatment (12L:12D photoperiod, 23C, and 65% rH) or the non-diapause treatment (16L:8D photoperiod, 23C, and 65% rH).
+Larvae from each biological cohort were reared together in groups and provided artificial European corn borer (ECB) diet ad libitum (Frontier Agricultural Sciences, Newark, DE, Product F9478B).
+As larvae from each biological cohort within each treatment reached the end of the fourth instar, they were separated and reared individually in 32-well bioassay trays (Frontier Agricultural Sciences, Newark DE, Product RT32W).
+Each well of the bioassay tray was provisioned with diet and returned to either diapause-inducing or non-diapause treatment conditions until sampling.

 3.2.2 Experiment 1: Estimating the Onset of Diapause and Using Metabolic Activity to Classify the Intensity of Diapause Programmed Larvae

 I tracked the developmental stages of individuals exposed to the diapause- and the non-diapause treatments for forty days starting on day one of the last larval instar.
 Larvae were observed daily and their developmental phenotype and diapause status were recorded.
 To determine the onset of diapause, the development of individuals reared in the non-diapause treatment was compared to larvae in the diapause treatment.
-Because non-diapause eventually pupat, the timing of pupation in the non-diapause treatment was used to estimate the start of diapause for larvae in the diapause treatment.
-Diapause programmed larvae that pupated after the estimated onset of diapause before the end of the 40-day trial were classified as shallow diapause individuals, and larvae that did not pupate during the 40-day trial were classified as deep diapause larvae.
+Because non-diapause larvae eventually pupate, the timing of pupation in the non-diapause treatment was used to estimate the start of diapause for larvae in the diapause treatment.
+Diapause programmed larvae that pupated after the estimated onset of diapause but before the end of the 40-day trial were classified as shallow diapause individuals, and larvae that did not pupate during the 40-day trial were classified as deep diapause larvae.